alanlai1234/online_store_sys/README.md

 # simple_store_sys
 a simple store system includes admin, buyer, seller accounts

+the "custom.h" header file is where some functions and types

 program is in the "main.c" as the file name suggest, and the output file is "main"

 "admin.txt", "buyer.txt", "seller.txt" is where the accounts are stored